-The Hampstead Bypass would be built in two sections:
+The Hampstead Bypass is being built in two segments:

-Proposed work also includes improvements to U.S. 17 from South Washington Acres Road through Hampstead to just north of Sloop Point Loop Road.
-A new alignment connection – known as the Dan Owen Connector – is proposed between Dan Owen Road and Factory Road.
+The improvements to the U.S. 17 corridor included a separate project from south of Washington Acres Road through Hampstead to Vista Lane.
+In the summer of 2018, a new alignment connection – now known as the Safe Passage Way – was constructed between Dan Owen Drive and Factory Road.

 This project is listed as Project R-3300 and broken into Segments A and B in the N.C.
 Department of Transportation's